vechain/grant-program/applications/vns-domains.md

 #### Current Status

-VNS Domains has successfully formed a legal business entity and has retained legal counsel to manage all policy and documentation related to the VeChain Name Service.
+Since taking over the project from another entity, VNS Domains has successfully formed a legal business entity and has retained legal counsel to manage all policy and documentation related to the VeChain Name Service.
 From a development standpoint, the frontend design and user flow of the Dapp have been completed and are currently undergoing extensive testing.
 The smart contracts have been developed, inspired by the [Ethereum Name Service smart contracts](https://github.com/ensdomains/ens/tree/master/contracts), and are now in the testing phase on our Solo Node.
 Once the Solo Node and backend testing are completed, the VNS Team will proceed with deploying VNS to Testnet.
+Additionally, VNS Domains has identified the need for a pricing Oracle on Vechain in order to sync VET price for domain purchases.
+The VNS Team was able to develop an Oracle dapp to facilite this requirement.

 ###### Feature Current Status